qtproject/pyside-pyside-setup/examples/scriptableapplication/doc/scriptableapplication.rst

-If the ``-G "Visual Studio 14 Win64"`` option is used, a ``sln`` file will be generated, and can be used with ``MSBuild`` instead of ``nmake/jom``.
+If the ``-G "Visual Studio 14 Win64"`` option is used, a ``sln`` file will be generated, and can be used with ``MSBuild`` instead of ``ninja``.

 .. code-block:: bash

     MSBuild scriptableapplication.sln "/p:Configuration=Release"

-Note that using the "NMake Makefiles JOM" generator is preferred to the MSBuild one, because in the latter case the executable is placed into a directory other than the one that contains the dependency dlls (shiboken, pyside).
+Note that using the "Ninja" generator is preferred to the MSBuild one, because in the latter case the executable is placed into a directory other than the one that contains the dependency dlls (shiboken, pyside).
 This leads to execution problems if the